Never Lock Yourself into Working With One Car Dealer

 • You just want to get it over with so you can get on with your life

-Now at a given time and place each of these may satisfy us that we’re making the right choice by relying on a single dealer to get us a fair deal, but each also has the potential to put us right where the dealer wants us.
+Now at a given time and place each of these may satisfy us that we?re making the right choice by working with one car dealer to get us a fair deal, but each also has the potential to put us right where the dealer wants us.
 And that can cost us thousands of dollars more than we need to pay.

 Job One in working with car dealers: make it clear that you have options!